SKYSURF-4: Panchromatic HST All-Sky Surface-Brightness Measurement Methods and Results

-Uncertainties in ZL make studies of the other components of the sky-SB, most notably EBL, difficult.
-We exist inside the Interplanetary Dust Cloud (IPD), making ZL especially difficult to constrain. \cite{kelsall98} was the first Zodiacal model to utilize NASA's Cosmic Background Explorer (COBE) Diffuse Infrared Background Experiment (DIRBE), which spans 1.25 \micron{} to 240 \micron{} and characterizes the annual modulation of ZL emission to produce a three-dimensional model.
-COBE/DIRBE ZL emission maps have excellent relative accuracies of 1\% to 2\% \citep[][]{leinert98}, but are limited to Sun Angles of 94 deg $\pm$ 30 deg (Sun Angle refers to the the angle between the observation and the Sun, as shown in Figure 2 of \citeauthor{caddy_2022} \citeyear{caddy_2022}).
-This range of Sun Angles would allow the detection of any nearby isotropic/ spherically symmetric component of the IPD \citep[][]{hauser_1998}, but potentially miss a more distant component \citep[e.g.,][]{sano_2020}. \citet{wright98} used COBE/DIRBE data with the condition that the lowest 25 \micron{} sky-SB at high ecliptic latitudes is only ZL, such that subtracting the ZL model from in this regime yields a sky-SB level of zero.
-This condition means that the Wright model includes flux from \text{any} isotropic component that the Kelsall model might not account for, but also runs the risk of attributing some EBL to ZL.
-Although these robust models of ZL exist at infrared wavelengths, there is limited data below $1.25$ \micron{} to create similar models. \cite{leinert98} introduced a parametric ZL model that reaches HST wavelengths, and is a function of viewing direction (including Sun Angle), wavelength, heliocentric distance, and position of the observer relative to the plane of interplanetary dust.
+The \cite{kelsall98} ZL model is widely used, as it was the first ZL model to utilize NASA's Cosmic Background Explorer (COBE) Diffuse Infrared Background Experiment (DIRBE).
+It characterizes the annual modulation of ZL emission to produce a three-dimensional model, covering a broad spectral range from 1.25 \micron{} to 240 \micron{}.
+COBE/DIRBE ZL emission maps have excellent relative accuracy of 1\% to 2\% \citep[][]{leinert98}, but are limited to Sun angles of 94 deg $\pm$ 30 deg.
+In this work we define Sun angle to be the angle between the observation and the Sun, as shown in Figure 2 of \citeauthor{caddy_2022} \citeyear{caddy_2022}.
+This range of Sun angles would allow the detection of any nearby spherically symmetric component of the IPD \citep[][]{hauser_1998}, where Sun angles furthest from 90\degree{} will show the greatest variation in brightness as a function of ecliptic latitude.
+This limited range of Sun angles would potentially miss a more distant spherical component \citep[e.g.,][]{sano_2020}, where the relative changes in brightness would be smaller.
+This more distant component would appear to be isotropic.
+In contrast, \citet{wright98} used COBE/DIRBE data with the condition that the faintest 25 \micron{} sky-SB at high ecliptic latitudes is only ZL.
+This condition means that the \citet{wright98} model includes flux from \text{any} isotropic component that the \citet{kelsall98} model might not account for, but also runs the risk of attributing some EBL and DGL to ZL.
+In addition to these infrared ZL models, \cite{leinert98} introduced a parametric ZL model that incorporates optical wavelengths ($0.2-0.9$ \micron) with limited data.